How to Study for the SAT | Test Guide and Prep Hacks

 If you don’t know where and how to start preparing, here’s a quick step-by-step guide on how to study for the SAT:

 1. Do your research.

 A good deal of research can help you get off on the right foot to do just that.
-By knowing every pertinent information about this standardized test, you can fully prepare for whatever it might throw at you.
+By knowing SAT sections and every pertinent information about this standardized test, you can fully prepare for whatever it might throw at you.

 These will tell you a lot about when you should start preparing for the exam and help you plan a timeline.
 Usually, you should start researching when you start taking AP classes or at least sometime during your junior year.

 By the summer before your senior year, you should already know a lot about the SAT.
 You should also already know what the answer is to the questions "is the SAT hard?"’ and "what is the difference between ACT and SAT".

 Aside from the timeline and the difficulty levels of the exam, you should also be fully aware of what exactly the SAT is about.
 It’s often described as the exam that universities and colleges use in their admissions process.
 The score you’ll get here says a lot about your college readiness so universities factor it in when making a decision whether to take you in or not.
 We have also covered SAT percentiles so you know where you stand.